kplam624/Dojo-Finder/README.md

 ---

-The app was deployed to heroku.
+The app was deployed to Heroku.
 To look at the app use the this [link](https://dojo-finder.herokuapp.com/).
-If heroku is unavailable then please make sure to run `mongosetup.py` followed by `app.py`.
+If Heroku is unavailable then please make sure to run `mongosetup.py` followed by `app.py`.
 This will allow you to run the app on the local machine.
 You will also need an api key for mapbox.

 ## Future Versions